 We’ve never been ones to sing the praises of the stock market.
 We own a concentrated portfolio of growing businesses where we have a variant view.
-The environment might be more difficult today but we continue to find many new equity ideas: 15 in our Global Portfolio and 10 in our Canadian Portfolioxi.
+The environment might be more difficult today but we continue to find many new equity ideas: 16 in Cymbriaxi.
 If our proprietary insights play out as we expect, our portfolios should deliver higher returns than the overall market.

 Our investment approach has built wealth over multiple decades and across various cycles.
 We continue to expect that our long-term returns will be pleasing.